(309) 723-6531 Ext: 3005

-Vision/Hearing Screenings: Each fall vision screening will be done, as mandated by the state of Illinois, for the following students: PreK/ECE, Kindergarten, 2nd grade, 8th grade, all new/transfer students, all special education students, and any students referred by a teacher.
-Hearing screening will be done for all PreK/ECE, Kindergarten, 1st grade, 2nd grade, 3rd grade, all new/transfer students, all special education students, and any students referred by a teacher.
+Each year vision screenings will be done, as mandated by the state of Illinois, for the following students: PreK/ECE, Kindergarten, 2nd grade, 8th grade, all new/transfer students, all special education students, students receiving interventions, and any students referred by a teacher.
+Hearing screenings will be done for all PreK/ECE, Kindergarten, 1st grade, 2nd grade, 3rd grade, all new/transfer students, all special education students, students receiving interventions, and any students referred by a teacher.
 The screenings will be done free of charge by an IDPH certified technician.
 Vision screening is not a substitute for a complete eye and vision evaluation by an eye doctor.
 Your child is not required to undergo this vision screening if an optometrist or ophthalmologist has completed and signed a report indicating that an examination has been administered within the previous 12 months and that evaluation is on file in the student’s health record.
-This notice is not for permission to test.

 Immunization data is reported to ISBE by November 15th annually.
 If you require this data please make a request directly to ISBE.
 105 ILCS 5/27-8.1, amended by P.A.
 97-910, eff.
 1-1-13.